jatin69/sliding-window-protocols/README.md

 - a lot of events and a lot of time
 - status in table format - scrollable

-## Approach
+## Transmission Flow

-Flow of packets follow
-1. server frontend
+0. Hi sender & Hi receiver - both connected
+1. Packet forms at senderFrontend

-2. middlelayer backend
+2. SendPacketToMiddleLayerBackend
-3. middle layer frontend
+3. SendPacketToMiddleLayerFrontend

-4. receiver backend
+4. SendPacketToReceiverBackend
-5. receiver frontend
+5. sendPacketToReceiverFrontend

+6. sendAckToMiddleLayerBackend
+7. sendAckToMiddleLayerFrontend

+8. sendAckToSenderBackend
+9. sendAckToSenderFrontend